aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### Paw

-Keeping track of 46 ReST requests, each with minor variations from its neighbours, required more than simply keeping a list.
-Paw (version 2.3.3) {Anonymous:tn} is a Macintosh application designed for testing ReST requests.
+Keeping track of 46 ReST requests, each with minor variations from its neighbours, required more than a handwritten list.
+Paw (version 2.3.3) {Anonymous:tn} is a Mac application designed for testing ReST requests.
 It simplifies the process of composing the request and its query components.
 Its most helpful feature is its Swift NSURLSession code output, suitable for directly pasting into an iOS application repository.
 The code in LandgateAPITest's EndpointTester class where it fires a request to the Landgate server is derived from Paw's example code.

 #### Atom